+- Recruitment

+- Retention

 - Professional development

+- Celebrate culture and heritage

 - Business impact

 - Employee engagement

 Once the strategic priorities have been defined along with the OKRs, it is recommended that ERGs lead workshops to define various initiatives that, if delivered, can achieve the defined key metrics for success.
 Consider breaking out sessions with membership to further discuss the strategic priorities and what initiatives should be prioritized.